docsteer/sacnview/docs/documentation.md

 The preferences dialog allows you to set up options for sACNView.
 These are permanently stored on your computer.

+The language selection sets which language the UI is presented in.

 If you have multiple network cards, you can select the card to be used in the 'Network Interface' selection.
 This network card will be used to send and recieve sACN data.
 If you change the network card, the application will restart.

+You can also select whether to listen on all network interfaces for sACN.
+If this is enabled then any sACN on any interface will be displayed.
+Note that this option is not available on Windows XP.

 You can choose how you prefer to have levels displayed.
 Choose either decimal (0-255), percentage(0-100%) or hexadecimal (00-FF)

 You can select whether or not to display blind or visualiser data.
 Blind data is data output by a console intended for display on a simulation program but not for live use

-You can specify a timeout after which sACN will not be displayed - i.e. once you start a source it will transmit for this amount of time and then stop.
+You can specify a timeout after which sACN will not be transmitted - i.e. once you start a source it will transmit for this amount of time and then stop.

 You can specify a default source name.
 This is the name that will be used by default when you start transmitting sACN from the application.

+# Other Features

+The application also features an interprocess communication API that allows you to use external systems to send or receive sACN.
+See the directory ipc example in the source code for an example of how to use it.